MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/install-the-wdk-using-nuget.md

 **Windows Drivers Kit NuGet Package**: The WDK NuGet package consists of essential libraries, headers, DLL, tools and metadata used for building Windows drivers that can be shared and supported by modern CI/CD pipelines.
 The official release of the WDK NuGet package is now available on nuget.org.
 The latest release version is *10.0.26100.1591*.
 For information on the latest release of the WDK, SDK and Visual Studio, see [Kit versioning](./download-the-wdk.md#kit-versioning).

-Users can access and consume the NuGet packages directly from nuget.org from within Visual Studio.
-Using NuGet with the WDK provides a lightweight solution for WDK acquisition for developers who need always up to date tools for building modern hardware drivers.
+Developers can access and integrate Windows Driver Kit (WDK) NuGet packages directly from Visual Studio via the NuGet Package Manager.
+By utilizing these packages, driver developers can seamlessly install essential build tools into their projects, facilitating a streamlined and efficient process for acquiring WDK.
+Moreover, the use of WDK NuGet packages allows for more frequent updates and releases, and they can be easily integrated into build systems within CI/CD pipelines.
 For more information, see [Install and manage packages in Visual Studio using the NuGet Package Manager](/nuget/consume-packages/install-use-packages-visual-studio/).

-The WDK NuGet packages are also available on the NuGet website.
+Here are the links to the x64 and ARM64 WDK NuGet packages available on nuget.org.

 x64: <https://www.nuget.org/packages/Microsoft.Windows.WDK.x64/>